bikasaha/MalAware/README.md

    git clone https://github.com/bikasaha/MaLAware.git
    cd MaLAware
    ```
 2. Due to space limitations on Git, please download the binary executable from this [link](https://drive.google.com/drive/folders/1jSTCKgAqMj2Dqwhqwfu-UYLieaffpJ8b?usp=sharing) and place into folder named `BINARY` within the `MaLAware` directory.
 You may need to create the folder named **BINARY** using `mkdir BINARY` command.
+GO to BINARY folder using `cd BINARY`.

 3. Run the following command in the terminal: